badger-99/Hello-world/README.md

 To get a local copy up and running, follow these steps.

+- Clone this project.
+- Open it in VS code.
+- Deploy it on a browser using a live-server plug-in.

 ### Prerequisites

-In order to run this project you need:
+In order to add this project to your repo you need:

+<a href="https://github.com/microverseinc/linters-config/tree/master/html-css">HTML and CSS linters</a>

 <!--
 Example command: